Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction to fractional quantum Hall interferometry

-This construct can also be applied to $\nu=7/2$, where the charge $e/4$ quasiparticle is similarly expected to obey non-Abelian statistics.
-Upon magnetic field sweep the non-Abelian even-odd effect will manifest itself through the resistance oscillations with period corresponding to the magnetic field increment needed to change the number of $e/4$ quasiparticles by two, which in terms of flux corresponds to the period of $2\Phi_0 e^*/(\nu e)=\Phi_0/7$.
-In the measured power spectrum of resistance interference oscillations this is a peak at frequency $7f_0$ .
-The corresponding frequency $7f_0$ in the Fourier spectrum may be then modulated by the frequency of $1.5f_0$ corresponding to $e/4$ quasiparticles interfering around $e/2$ quasiparticles, according to Eq.~(\ref{eq:interferenece_general}).
-Therefore the expected spectral features can occur either at $7f_0$ or at $7 f_0 \pm 1.5 f_0$, depending upon the fermion parity stability and the Fourier transform window.
-Finally, the spectrum could also display a peak corresponding to $e/2$ interfering around e/2, and from Eq.
-(2) this frequency would be $3f_0$.
-The $7/2$ spectrum could then be comprised of peaks at either $1.5f_0$, $5.5f_0$ and $8.5f_0$ or at $1.5f_0$ and $7f_0$ (or, perhaps, at all of those); and in addition there might be a spectral peak at $3f_0$ as well.
-In summary, the observed resistance oscillations should be a combination of interference patterns resulting from charge $e/4$ Ising anyon encircling another $e/4$ Ising anyon; a charge $e/2$ Abelian anyon encircling another charge $e/2$ Abelian anyon as well as both types of anyons encircling the other kind.
+In summary, in the Aharonov--Bohm regime the observed resistance oscillations should be a combination of interference patterns resulting from charge $e/4$ Ising anyon encircling another $e/4$ Ising anyon; a charge $e/2$ Abelian anyon encircling another charge $e/2$ Abelian anyon as well as both types of anyons encircling the other kind.
 In addition, the phase of the charge $e/4$ quasiparticle interference should depend on the parity of neutral fermions inside the loop.
 At 5/2 filling the first type of process leads to a resistance that oscillates with magnetic flux with frequency $5f_0$ whereas at $7/2$ the corresponding frequency is $7f_0$.
 The $e/2-e/2$ interference in these states should result in oscillations with frequency $2f_0$ and $3f_0$ respectively; we will show later that the amplitude of these oscillations can be tuned independently of $e/4$ interference oscillations, effectively allowing for them to be turned on or off.
 Finally, the interference of $e/4$ quasiparticles around Laughlin $e/2$ quasiparticles produces oscillations with frequency $f_0$ at $\nu=5/2$ and $1.5f_0$ at $\nu=7/2$; its convolution with the first type of process results in oscillation frequencies $5f_0\pm f_0$ and $7f_0\pm 1.5f_0$ respectively.
 The stability of the fermion parity should determine whether a measured high-frequency spectral peak is split in this manner or remains centered at $5f_0$ or $7f_0$ (with an additional possibility of both scenarios occurring within the same plateau).
-Irrespective of those details, an appearance of such high-frequency spectral features in the vicinity of $5f_0$ at $\nu=5/2$ and $7f_0$ at $\nu=7/2$ should be an unmistakable signature of non-Abelian nature of those states.
+Table~\ref{tab:expectations} presents an abbreviated summary of these predictions.